 You won’t find us saying no to a tax return, but if you aren’t eligible for the above, there are other steps you can take to reduce the tax cost yourself on a leased vehicle.

 Opt for a low emission vehicle

-Electric and ultra low emission vehicles (ULEVs) are great for more than just the environment, as company car tax on electric cars is much lower.
+Electric and ultra low emission vehicles (ULEVs) are great for more than just the environment, as road tax and company car tax on electric cars is much lower.

 In addition to this tax relief, you also get the benefit of reduced running costs.

 Choose alternative methods of getting to and from work

 If your new car has no private use at all, 100% reclaimable VAT looks pretty appealing.

 Though you won’t be able to use your car for getting to and from work, (as this doesn’t fall under business mileage) many companies offer bikes through cycle to work schemes.

 Alternatively, use your personal car to go to and from work.